 Apple has introduced a text scanning feature to the iPhone’s camera, and then supercharged it.
 Live Text unlocks text-based information from photos and works with screenshots and online photos, too.
 When you take a photo, it recognizes text, which can be copied and pasted into an email or text message, or you can select text from an existing photo to search online.
 It also recognizes phone numbers, which can be called directly from the photo.

 The new iOS 15 uses on-device intelligence to look closely at images.
 Visual Lookup lets you search a photo for information on art, books, nature, and landmarks.
 Elsewhere, Spotlight now searches for photos based on text, someone’s name, or even elements in a photo.
 You don’t even have to search for someone you know, as Spotlight also recognizes actors and other famous names.

 Apple Music has been integrated into Memories, where iOS 15 will build more exciting, personal collages of photos and videos based on your activities.
 It now builds these short shows with Apple Music tracks personalized from your tastes and appropriate to the setting.
 Images are all timed to the beat.

 To personalize them further, you can edit these using Memory Mixes to change the pacing, songs, and even the look using different filters.
 And iOS 15 continues to analyze the Memory and makes further recommendations on songs to use, all based on your personal tastes.

 Apple Wallet already keeps hold of your payment cards, membership cards, and car keys.
 Now, it’s expanding to include hotel keys.
-Hyatt Hotels is one of the first partners, and will bring iOS 15 keys to 1,000 hotels around the world soon.
+Hyatt Hotels is one of the first partners and will soon bring to iOS 15 keys to 1,000 hotels around the world.
 Wallet will also take your work identity cards in iOS 15.

 The popular Weather app has been redesigned with new animations to show current conditions, more in-depth graphs to show what’s happening, and full-screen, high-resolution weather maps.